Skip to content

 When Renting Makes Sense:

-• You're Just Starting Out: Cash flow matters, and a $1,500+ purchase might not be in the cards.
+• You're Just Starting Out: Cash flow matters, and a $1,500+ purchase might not be on the cards just yet.

-• One-Off or Seasonal Jobs: If you only do recovery 3-4 times a year, owning may be overkill.
+• One-Off or Seasonal Jobs: If you only do recovery 3 to 4 times a year, owning a machine may be overkill.

-• Breakdown Emergency: Your unit’s died and you’ve got a job booked today.
+• Breakdown Emergency: Your unit died, and you have a job booked today.

 • Short-Term Crew Expansions: Hiring extra hands?
-Renting adds capacity without capital cost.
+Renting adds capacity without the capital cost.

 Pros of Renting: